jbush001/NyuziProcessor/software/render-object/README.md

 wait until all other threads are finished.
 The pipeline is structured as follows:

 ### Geometry Phase

-- Vertex Shading: The vertex shader is run on sets of input vertex attributes.
+- The vertex shader is run on sets of input vertex attributes.
 It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).

 ### Setup Phase
-- Triangle setup & culling: Skip triangles that are facing away from the camera (backface culling).
+- Backface cull triangles that are facing away from the camera
 - Convert from screen space to raster coordinates.

 ### Pixel Phase
 Each thread works on a single 64x64 tile of the screen at a time.

 - Do a bounding box check to skip triangles that don't overlap the current tile.
-- Rasterization: Recursively subdivide triangles to 4x4 squares (16 pixels).
+- Rasterize: Recursively subdivide triangles to 4x4 squares (16 pixels).
 The remaining stages work on 16 pixels at a time with one pixel per vector lane.
-- Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones that are not visible, and update the Z-buffer.
+- Z-Buffer/early reject: Interpolate the z value for each pixel, reject ones that are occluded, and update the Z-buffer.
 - Parameter interpolation: Interpolated vertex parameters in a perspective correct manner for each pixel, to be passed to the pixel shader.
 - Pixel shading: determine the colors for each of the pixels.
 - Blend/writeback: If alpha is enabled, blend here (reject pixels where the alpha is zero).
-Write values into framebuffer.
+Write color values into framebuffer.

 The frame buffer is hard coded at location 0x200000 (2MB).

 # How to run

-- Install prerequisites mentioned in README at top level of this repository.

 ## Using instruction accurate simulator

-This is the easiest way to run the engine and has the fewest external tool dependencies.
-It also executes fastest.
+This is the easiest and fastest way to run the engine.
 From within this folder, type 'make run' to build and execute the project.
 It will write the final contents of the framebuffer in fb.bmp.

 It is also possible to see the output from the program in realtime in a